flotiq/flotiq-docs/docs/API/content-type/listing-co.md

         }
         ```

-As you can see after adding hydrate instead of {dataUr: ...} we get a full object, so we can immediately show the values ​​without additional requests.
+As you can see after adding hydrate instead of `{dataUrl: ...}` we get a full object, so we can immediately show the values ​​without additional requests.

 [Register to start creating your content objects](https://editor.flotiq.com/register.html){: .flotiq-button}